“Was that a stuffed fish flying through the air?” Todd Wilkins couldn’t believe what he was seeing.

 “We’re learning about The FISH!
 Philosophy.
 It’s a way to remember how to always be focused on our patients and families.”

 Todd’s confusion shifted into curiosity.
 “OK, so how does that work?”

-The nurse saw Todd was intrigued, but didn’t want to to overwhelm him.
-“We’ll be happy to share more with you tomorrow.
-But for now it looks like you had a question for us.
+The nurse saw Todd was intrigued, but didn’t want to overwhelm him, so she said “We’ll be happy to share more with you tomorrow.
+But for now, it looks like you had a question for us.
 Let’s take care of you.”

-Over the next few days, Todd learned more about the philosophy.
-The nurses showed him the FISH! video.
-He watched the staff interact with patients and families.
+Over the next few days, Todd learned more about FISH!
+The nurses showed him the FISH!
+Video, and Todd watched as the staff interacted with patients and families.

-“I started to see a cultural shift,” he recalls.
+“I started to see the impact of culture on healthcare,” he recalls.
 “The nurses were always great, but they became even more focused and comforting.
-One of our nurses, Carrie Dausmen, was really awesome.
-The doctors walked into the room differently.
-They listened more attentively.
-They made us feel completely cared for and put us and Michael at ease.”
+One of our nurses, Carrie Dausmen, was really awesome!
+And I noticed that the doctors walked into the room differently.
+They listened more attentively, and they made us feel completely cared for and put us and Michael at ease.”

-As a business owner, Todd was intrigued.
-He knew he needed to make customers and employees feel valued, but sometimes he struggled.
-“I didn’t always relate well to people, especially when they came to me with problems,” he says.
+As a business owner, Todd was intrigued by this type of healthcare leadership.
+He knew he needed to make his own customers and employees feel valued in the same way, but sometimes he struggled.
+“I didn’t always relate well to people, especially when they came to me with problems,” he admitted.
 “I didn’t understand how my attitude affected my ability to Be There for them.”